vrk7/3D-Eyeglass-Frame-Augmentation-on-Camera-Feed/README.md

 # 3D-Eyeglass-Frame-Augmentation-on-Camera-Feed
-The goal of this assignment is to create a Python function that can render a 3d glass frame approximately on the eyes of the detected face from the webcam feed.
-You can use any open-source Python packages and libraries to achieve this.

-Run the requirements file and make the obj location correctly given.

-pip install -r requirements.txt

-Then run the Python file:

-python glasses_augmentation.py

-In case any error is coming, being the sudo user intsall the below:

-sudo apt-get update
-sudo apt-get install libgl1-mesa-glx sudo apt-get install libglm-dev

-Below is the explanation of the code:
-# Virtual Glasses Augmentation

 This project demonstrates a virtual glasses augmentation application using OpenCV, Mediapipe, and Pyrender.
 The application detects faces in real-time video frames captured from the webcam and overlays a 3D glasses model on the detected face.